daviden1013/Scanned_sleep_study_info_extraction/README.md

 ## Optical Character Recognition (OCR) ##
 We apply Tesseract OCR (version 4.0.0) via pytesseract to locate and extract machine-readable text from the preprocessed images.
 The output for each image is a mapping of extracted words and positions in pixels.
 We performed a data quality visual inspection by programmatically drawing outlines of each word onto the original images using the positions with OpenCV.

+## Text processing ##
+Candidate words for AHI and SaO2 values are identified using a regular expression for words that match “[0-9.,%]+”.
+For each numeric value,  a segment of 10 words on each side of the candidate (21 words total) is used for context.
+Code: